pegasystems/nlp-model-containers/machine-learning-nlp-container/README.md

 `/noauth/predict` : Use this endpoint for prediction without authentication.

 `/auth/predict` : Use this endpoint for prediction with authentication.

-`/api/docs` : The service discovery endpoint based on swagger open API standard.
-This can be used while creating the custom model service instance in pega.

 `/oauth/token` : OAuth 2 token generation endpoint used to create the tokens.
 This is used to get the refresehed tokens.